 For more on keeping track of your credit history, read our article How to check your credit score.

 It might be tempting to only repay the minimum amount on your credit card each month, but paying more than the minimum can mean you’ll spend less on interest and potentially improve your credit score.

 Imagine doing everything to keep your credit rating in great condition, only for someone to compromise your credit cards, run up huge bills and damage your rating.

 Even with secure online banking, identity theft and financial fraud can still happen.
 One way to protect your hard-earned credit score is to closely monitor accounts so you can quickly cancel your credit cards in response to unauthorised transactions.
-If you’re a Barclaycard customer you can access all of Experian’s credit score and monitoring tools for free to see if fraudulent borrowing has affected your rating – conditions apply.
+If you’re a Barclaycard customer you can access your Experian Credit Score and tracker tool for free to see if your score has changed, which could be an early indication of fraud – conditions apply.
 To spot problems early you could set up an email or text alert with your bank that’s triggered every time a transaction takes place.
 Here’s more advice on protecting yourself from fraud.